shambhavicodes/Loong/HYBRID_PACK.md

 You need to see `0.0` difference for those two checks.

-Those two libraries are modified from the awesome packed Mamba packages [here](https://github.com/ptxu78/pack_mamba) and [here](https://github.com/ptxu78/causal-conv1d-pack).
+Those two libraries are modified from the awesome packed Mamba packages [here](https://github.com/ptxu78/pack_mamba).

 The original [`mha.py`](https://github.com/state-spaces/mamba/blob/main/mamba_ssm/modules/mha.py) in official Mamba repository does not support `cu_seqlens`.
 We are able to fix this and support it in [this](rl/verl/verl/models/mamba/mha.py) and [this](rl/verl/verl/models/mamba/rotary.py)